MPodolszki/meta-kinara-ara2/README.md

 Yocto meta-layer to integrate Kinara Ara2 SDK on PHYTEC phyBOARD-pollux.

+The art folder includes the complete Ara2 SDK v1.3
+You might want to remove this folder for a series product For debugging builds you should add art/linux/aarch64/ to your device (home folder) This adds specific tools to programm and flash the device und for testing purposes

 Currently provides:
 - `kinara-uiodma`: external kernel module build for Ara2 UIO DMA driver
 - `kinara-hwutils`: prebuilt hardware utilities